-As websites become more and more important in the consumer path to purchase, the need to measure the efficacy of digital marketing also increases.
-This is a shared burden between those selling digital media and business owners/marketers who are looking to maximize their ROI.
-We know that “clicks” provide an incomplete picture into the impact of digital advertising, as most users do not click on ads but still find their way to a businesses website after being exposed to ads.
+As websites continue to become more important in the consumer journey, the need to measure the efficiency of digital marketing also increases.
+This is a shared burden between those selling digital media and business owners and marketers who are looking to maximize their ROI.
+We know that “clicks” provide an incomplete picture into the impact of digital advertising, as most users do not click on ads but still find their way to a business's website after being exposed to ads.

 So what should we look at?
-Here are five metrics to help give deeper insight into the effectiveness of your digital marketing efforts:
+Here are five metrics to help give a more in-depth insight into the effectiveness of your digital marketing efforts.

-1) Overall Site Traffic — Establish a base line prior to adding any new components to your marketing efforts.
+Establish a base line prior to adding any new components to your marketing efforts.
 Do you see a lift in overall traffic to the site during your campaign?
-Examining the lift in overall traffic to the website will help to give you a more complete picture beyond a click through report.
+Examining the lift in overall traffic to the website will help to give you a more complete picture beyond a click-through report.

-3) Mobile Traffic — More than half of digital traffic online now comes from mobile devices and through mobile apps.
+More than half of digital traffic online comes from mobile devices and through mobile apps.
 Because of that trend, understanding how many users access your site via mobile devices each month should demand attention.
-Look to your mobile traffic metrics to learn about how many users are accessing your site via a mobile device.
-Also examine how long they stay on the site and how deep they go on a mobile device.
+Look at your mobile traffic metrics to learn about how many users are accessing your site via a mobile device.
+Also, examine how long they stay on the site and how deep they go on a mobile device.
 Compare those to your non-mobile traffic to determine if users are more or less engaged with your site on their mobile devices, and use that insight to enhance the experience for users.

-4) Traffic Sources — Use your traffic sources to determine how users are getting to your site.
+Use your traffic sources to determine how users are getting to your site.
 What keywords do they use?
-What sites are they coming from?
+What websites are they coming from?
 For search traffic, aim to increase the percentage of traffic that comes to the site via branded keywords or specific keywords that are being highlighted in your marketing efforts that are important to your business.